599 Skyline Drive,

-The Olympic Club: This illustrious private golf club (exclusive to its members and their invited guests) is home to the world renowned Lake and Ocean courses, as well as the nine-hole par-3 Cliffs course.
+The Olympic Club: This illustrious private golf club is home to the world renowned Lake and Ocean courses, as well as the nine-hole par-3 Cliffs course.

 The Lake course, one of the most famous layouts on the US Open Championship roster, is laid out on the lake side of a sandy ridge, which lies between the Pacific Ocean and Lake Merced.
 This mainly tree-lined, parkland layout, occupies sloping terrain that offers little in the way of flat lies.